The Berlin NGO Behind Kremlin Critic Navalnys Rescue - UrduPoint

 - Hollywood stars - Hollywood stars and politicians are regular guests at the event, with last year's VIPs including actress Charlize Theron and former German chancellor Gerhard Schroeder.

-The NGO has also organised installations and film screenings with Chinese artist and dissident Ai Weiwei.
+The foundation has also organised installations and film screenings with Chinese artist and dissident Ai Weiwei.

 But while musician and human rights activist Bob Geldof once called the awards "the Oscars with brains", former Berlinale director Dieter Kosslick has accused the organisers of a lack of transparency.